prabhuignoto/smart-tagz/README.md

 ## Notes

-- The component is built using the RC version of Vue 3 and heavily relies on the composition API.
 - The project uses [vite](vite) instead of @vue/cli.
 I choose vite for speed and i also believe [vite](vite) will be the future.

 ## Meta